jubermulla2/java-employee-challenge/README.md

 Mock APIs are used for data retrieval; there is no database connection.
 A placeholder for the DAO layer has been added for future integration.

 6. Steps to Test the API Module
-a) Start Mock Server
+    6.1 Start Mock Server
     To start the mock server, run the following command:
     ./gradlew server:bootRun

-b) Start API Application
+    6.2 Start API Application
     To start the API application, run:
     ./gradlew api:bootRun

-c) Test APIs
+    6.3 Test APIs
     Once both services are running, you can test the APIs using the provided Postman collection or by calling the endpoints directly

 *****************************************************************************************************************